 Guesthouses typically provide an array of cultural activities for guests including Maldivian cookery classes, watching craftsmen at work using traditional skills handed down for generations or sunset fishing with local fishermen.

 A trip to a local cafe is a fun way of getting to know the country through the local cuisine.
 The delicious traditional breakfast of mas’huni roshi is always popular with travelers.
-It consists of tuna, coconut, lime, and chilli wrapped up in thin tortillas known as roshi and costs around $1-$2 a pop, including tea or coffee.
-Fish curries and Maldivian tapas known as hedika, form the backbone of Maldivian cuisine.
+It consists of tuna, coconut, lime, and chili wrapped up in thin tortillas known as roshi and costs around $1-$2 a pop, including tea or coffee.
+Fish curries and Maldivian tapas, known as hedika, form the backbone of Maldivian cuisine.
 Most of the fish curries are fairly mild and are served with roshi.
-‘Hedika’ consists of small deep-fried squares, spheres or triangles made from fish and coconut with a handful of other local ingredients such as curry leaves, eggs, and onion.
+‘Hedika’ consists of small deep-fried squares, spheres, or triangles made from fish and coconut with a handful of other local ingredients such as curry leaves, eggs, and onion.
 All of these dishes can be found in cafes on local islands alongside international classics such as spaghetti bolognese, pizza, pasta, fried rice, and sandwiches.

 The boom in guesthouse tourism has been good news for the local economy because it allows small business owners to make a living and also supports a host of associated local enterprises such as cafes, diving, and souvenir shops.